Itsabolaz/The-school-management-system/README.md

 This system is built with a range of useful features to simplify school data management:

-- **Student, Parent, and Teacher Management**:
+- **Student, Parents, and Teacher Management**:
   - Add, delete, and update records for students, parents, and teachers.
   - Synchronized addition and removal of students and their associated parents.
-  - Filter student, parent, and teacher records by name or class.
+  - Filter student, parents, and teacher records by name or class.

 - **Class Schedule Management**:
   - View, and filter weekly class schedules from grades 1 to 6.